 A victimless prosecution of a defendant charged with sexual offences concerning an elderly lady with mixed dementia.
 A case requiring sensitive handling when dealing with the ‘victim’s’ family as they were witnesses.
 A case wholly reliant on psychiatric evidence, third party material and body worn evidence to ascertain the ‘victim’s’ demeanour and her mental health.
 This was a factually and legally complex case.
 It is presumed that a person has the mental capacity to consent until this presumption is displaced.
 A legally intricate process reliant upon case law both civil and criminal.
 Isleworth Crown Court

-Led by Justin Rouse QC in largest criminal trial staged under Covid conditions prosecuting a multi-defendant trial involving gang murder of teenager.
+Led by Justin Rouse KC in largest criminal trial staged under Covid conditions prosecuting a multi-defendant trial involving gang murder of teenager.
 Youngest defendant was 14 at time of offence.
 Convictions for murder, manslaughter and knife offences followed.
 Woolwich Crown Court.